chekanov/FastSimNN/toy_detector/README.md

 # How to create input data

 First, make 2 files with training (train1.data) and validation data (valid1.data).
 Each input record has 4 values.
-1st value (true) is used to train NN.
+1st value (true) is used to create rec-true.
 The output record has  2 values.
 1st value is difference reco-true (where true is the 1st value of the input record).
 Note that reco-true difference is affected by other 3 values in the input record.
 2nd value is "0" (event did not pass) or "1" the event was correctly processed.
+Read the file makedata.py where you can modify this transform.

 ```
 python2 makedata.py train1.data # training sample